AlexandraLakka/Ptixiaki/README.md

 The thesis can be found here: http://estia.hua.gr/browse/23450

-A presentation of how the app works can be found in hre: https://drive.google.com/file/d/1cT7O4dDG0QrRntTToLAxKJ4YGV6Y1SwJ/view?usp=sharing
+A presentation of how the app works can be found in here: https://drive.google.com/file/d/1cT7O4dDG0QrRntTToLAxKJ4YGV6Y1SwJ/view?usp=sharing